api3dao/vitepress-docs/docs/guides/dapis/subscribing-managed-dapis/index.md

 ## API3 Market

 The [API3 Market<ExternalLinkImage/>](https://market.api3.org) provides all the
 tooling to seamlessly access dAPI services.
-For Managed dAPIs, this end-to-end process consists of:
+For managed dAPIs, this end-to-end process consists of:

 - [Exploring, selecting and configuring your dAPI](/guides/dapis/subscribing-managed-dapis/#exploring-selecting-and-configuring-your-dapi)